Kyohei-Sakai/Gemini/README.md

 - easeInOutCirc

 ## <a name="shadow-effect"> Shadow effect
-Default value is `.none`.
+Default value is `ShadowEffect.none`.
 Return `shadowView` in your custom class, which is a subclass of `GeminiCell`.

 - fadeIn
 - nextFadeIn